faqihxdev/where-app/README.md

 WhereApp is a Progressive Web Application (PWA) designed to streamline the lost and found process.
 It serves as a comprehensive platform for managing and tracking lost or found items, enabling users to efficiently report missing items, post found items, and facilitate the reunion of lost belongings with their rightful owners.
 The application combines both list and map views to create an intuitive and effective lost and found management system.

+This project is done as part of the NTU Software Engineering Smart Nation Project.

 ## 📸 Screenshots

 <img src=".github/screenshot/screenshots.png" alt="WhereApp Screenshots" width="100%">